-GST was introduced during 2017, and since then the business entities are expected to comply with the same as per the GST Act.
-There is a Regular GST Scheme and Composite GST Scheme which is the major point of this article.
+GST was introduced in 2017, and since then, business entities are expected to comply with it as per the GST Act.
+There is a Regular GST Scheme and a Composite GST Scheme, which are the significant points of this article.

 Regular GST Scheme